Small-Embedded-Systems/assignment-2-asteroids-IdleHoff/README.md

   This exports the global varables for use in other modules

 ## controller
-base code for the controller, user interface for the
+code for the controller

 ## view
-base code for the view (graphics)
+code for the view (graphics)

 ## model
 model.cpp:
- Base code for the model of the game (in my solution the arrays used for all the objects are in here).
+ code for the model of the game
  All the logic for moving and interactions of objects.